What is Teeth Whitening?

 In-office Teeth Whitening

 During your in-office teeth whitening, Dr. Young will place a protective barrier over your gums, to avoid contact with the whitening agent.
-The whitening gel is then applied to the teeth, and combined with the Zoom light.
+Then, he applies the whitening gel to the teeth and uses the Zoom light.
 The gel and the Zoom light work together to break down stains and discolorations.
 We will repeat this process in four, fifteen-minute sessions.
-In addition, we include custom whitening trays for touch-ups.
+In addition, we include custom whitening trays for at home touch-ups.
 Zoom whitening can whiten your teeth up to eight shades lighter.

 Teeth Whitening at home